pykale/pykale/docs/source/yaml.md

 | **OUTPUT** | Output configuration | *None* |
 | PB_FRESH | Progress bar refresh option | `0` (disabled) |

-The YAML file overrides certain defaults to make the process faster and clearer for demonstration purposes.
+The YAML file overrides certain defaults to make the machine learning process faster and clearer for demonstration purposes.
 Application of an example to user data will often be as simple as amending the YAML file to reference different data location, model type and number of iterations.